dark-side/sports-hub/products/sport_news_portal/web_application_features/social_networks/README.md

   - Verify if UI corresponds to the prototype
   - Users should be able to sign up on the Sports Hub site using social networks
-  - Users should be able to login to the Sports Hub site using social networks
+  - Users should be able to log in to the Sports Hub site using social networks
   - Users should be able to follow the Sports Hub using social networks
   - Users should be able to share an article from the Sports Hub using social networks
   - Users should be able to use the view/like Facebook posts and videos